-Spring is in the air, which means the Easter Holiday is right around the corner.
-Dogs enjoy new holiday experiences too.
-They won’t shy away from snooping in those sweet smelling Easter Baskets or trying to sneak a taste of that delicious Easter Dinner.
-Unfortunately, this puts them at great risk of being poisoned.
+Spring is in the air, which means the Easter holiday is right around the corner.
+Watch your dog carefully!
+They won’t shy away from snooping in those sweet smelling Easter baskets or sneaking a taste of that delicious Easter dinner.

-Spring Flowers around Easter time are truly beautiful, but can make your dog very sick.
-If you have a dog that loves to dig and chew up your garden, avoid planting the following spring flowers, because they are deadly.
+Spring flowers that bloom around Easter time are truly beautiful, but can make your dog very sick.
+If you have a dog that loves to dig and chew up your garden, avoid planting the following flowers, they are deadly.

 These lovely spring flowers are toxic and will make your dog very sick.